 Having engaged in the financial arena for over 30 years, I have developed 10 economic principles that can bring financial peace at most any age.
 While some of these may be familiar, others may be new to you.
-Notwithstanding, power lies in their application.
-I have learned this personally as well.
-I have spent hours with many whose economic lives would have been so much better had they adhered to these basic concepts.
-Conversely, I have seen the positive results of those who have diligently applied these principles.
-Consider the following:
+Notwithstanding, power lies in their application and consistency in your life.

 #1 – Give back.
 Much could be said regarding this principle.
 Paying an honest tithe or giving to a selected cause is a meaningful pursuit in one’s life.
 The joy that comes from giving can lift one’s spirits and bring a brighter perspective in your journey.
 I believe in this principle and do not shy away from recommending it to others.
 No matter your faith, consider this habit in your life.
 Ponder Malachi 3:10-12 in the Old Testament.
 There is power in giving back.

 #2 – Have an emergency fund.
 Everyone knows, “stuff happens.”
 Establishing an emergency fund is essential.
-Who in their life has not experienced an unexpected job loss, surprise medical bill, unanticipated repair cost or even a true family emergency.
+Who in their life has not experienced an unexpected job loss, a surprising medical bill, an unanticipated repair cost or even a actual family emergency.
 Holding 3-6 months of income in a liquid emergency fund can help turn lemons into lemonade.

 #4 – Distinguish between needs and wants.
 The notion of delayed gratification has all but evaporated in our culture.
 The “get it now” philosophy is alive and well.
-Attractive offers such as “90 days same as cash” or “zero money down” coupled with historically low interest rates create a retail atmosphere that entices the undisciplined.
-Full disclosure – I’ve been there!
+Attractive offers such as “90 days same as cash” or “zero money down” coupled with low interest rates create a retail atmosphere that entices the undisciplined.
 A helpful suggestion is to simply pause and ask yourself, “Do I really need this right now?”
 My grandfather always said, “When you have the urge to splurge, purge the urge.”
 Take some time as a family to prioritize needs and wants.

 #5 – Develop and live within a budget.
 Many agree with the old adage, “Plan your work and work your plan.”
-Moreover, write down your goals and share them with someone you trust, creating a relationship of accountability.
+Moreover, write down your goals and share them with someone you trust.
+This can create a relationship of accountability.
 While uttering the “B” word is a quick way to dampen a good party, successful people know that executing a budget is important to achieve economic freedom.

 #6 – Invest in your future.
-With less than 10% of the private work force participating in defined benefit pension plans, millions of American do not have this advantage.
-We each must realize we are responsible for our own retirement.
+With less than 10% of the private work force participating in defined benefit pension plans, millions of American do not have this option.
+We each must realize we are responsible for our own retirement, not someone else.
 As a general rule, save 15% of pre-tax income.
 If you feel behind, you likely are and need to double this savings rate.
 Realize that this portion of your monthly income belongs to the future.
 I rarely meet with clients that say they have saved enough.

 #7 – Align financial strategies to mitigate risks.
-Both pre- and post-retirees face a variety of financial risks: market, inflation, capital preservation, long-term care, longevity, survivorship and legacy comprise just a few.
+Both pre- and post-retirees face a variety of financial risks: market, inflation, long-term care, longevity, tax diversification, survivorship and legacy comprise just a few.
 Each risk presents unique problems and challenges.
-First, be honest to identify the risks in your life.
+First, be honest to identify the economic risks in your life.
 Second, quantify each one.
-Third, work with a professional to construct effective financial strategies to mitigate them.
+Third, work with a professional to construct effective financial strategies to mitigate each risk.

 #9 – Take ownership for where you are.
 Be honest about whether you live in the accumulation or distribution phase of life.
 Those in their 20s, 30s or 40s face different risks and need different financial strategies than those in their 60s, 70s or 80s.
 While we know this is true, few are honest with themselves about this reality and thereby pursue strategies that are incongruent with their economic stage of life.